Things to do in Mexico

 La Condesa and Roma, Mexico City

 These two neighbourhoods run side by side with no particular clear emphasis as to where one becomes the other.
 La Condesa is the bohemian quarter of Mexico City and a fashionable neighbourhood with tree-lined streets and any number of boutique stores, cafes and restaurants.
 Roma is known as the hipster neighbourhood.
 Besides residential buildings, the streets are lined with restaurants, bars, clubs, shops, churches and galleries.
 Many are housed in former French-style mansions dating from the beginning of the 20th Century.
 In both La Condesa and Roma are streets with gorgeous colourful homes, some of which are beautifully restored art deco buildings.

-Guadalajara is the second largest city in the country and considered a colonial city, although much of its architecture dates from the independence period.
-The cathedral here built first in the 16th Century and which took 50 years to complete rivals the one in Mexico City.
+Guadalajara is the second largest city in the country and is considered a colonial city, although much of its architecture dates from the independence period.
+The cathedral here was built first in the 16th Century and it took 50 years to completely rivals the one in Mexico City.
 The mural "The Assumption of the Blessed Virgin" by Bartolome Esteban Murillo must be seen.
 The Plaza de Armas, south of the cathedral, offers one of the best views of the cathedral and the Palacio de Gobierno (Governor's Office.
 The Plaza de la Liberacion features two large cup-shaped fountains and a gigantic sculpture of Miguel Hidalgo, the man who signed the Mexican Declaration of Independence.
 The Mercado Corona Avenida Hidalgo features a variety of foods and souvenir items.
 The Instituto Cultural Cabanas is a cultural and art centre with fresco paintings and is a UNESCO World Heritage site.
-The Plaza de los Mariachis is where you will find several mariachis band who offer their music for a small fee.
+The Plaza de Los Mariachis is where you will find several mariachis bands who offer their music for a small fee.

 Cuernavaca and Taxco